-56 Rendu, "Observations qui tendent a prouver . . . ," p.
-314 tincture did again become green, as in the former case, but only after 2 hours.
-Rendu remarked that the tincture turned red, not green, when left to itself.57
+Rendu communicated his result to Biot, who conjectured that the effect might be due to a chemical reaction of the iron, instead of a magnetic effect.
+He suggested to Rendu a new experiment that excluded chemical reaction between iron and water.
+The iron wires were enclosed in thin glass tubes, closed at its ends, and therefore did not touch the liquid.
+In the modified experiment the tincture did again become green, as in the former case, but only after 2 hours.
+Rendu remarked that the tincture turned red, not green, when left to itself.56

 Rendu's experiment, communicated to the Paris Academy of Sciences by Biot, called again the attention of researchers to the relation between magnetism and chemical reactions.
-Karl Kastner reported that he also observed and effect of magnetism on vegetable tinctures and on the crystallisation of metals in saline solutions.58
+Karl Kastner reported that he also observed an effect of magnetism on vegetable tinctures and on the crystallisation of metals in saline solutions.57

 In Italy, the priest Francesco Zantedeschi repeated Ritter's experiments and reported that a steel needle attached to the North pole of a strong magnet underwent faster attack in acidulated water than another steel needle attached to the South pole.
-According to this author, the effect depended on the position of the magnet: it was stronger when the North pole pointed to the North or to the West.59 This author claimed that in some of his experiments the magnet became weaker after producing chemical effects.60 He also reported that a cooper wires attached to the opposite poles of a magnet and connected to a multiplier (an early type of galvanometer) exhibited an effect corresponding to an electric current.61 Gustav Wetzlar, however, could observe no influence of magnetism upon the reduction of copper sulphate by iron62.
+According to this author, the effect depended on the position of the magnet: it was stronger when the North pole pointed to the North or to the West.58 This author claimed that in some of his experiments the magnet became weaker after producing chemical effects.59 He also reported that a copper wire attached to the opposite poles of a magnet and connected to a multiplier (an early type of galvanometer) exhibited an effect corresponding to an electric current.60 Gustav Wetzlar, however, could observe no influence of magnetism upon the reduction of copper sulphate by iron.61